Smol Bun (BUN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Smol Bun Historical Price

-According to the latest data gathered on Smol Bun live price page, the current price of Smol Bun is 0USD.
-The circulating supply of Smol Bun(BUN) is 999.95M BUN , giving it a market capitalization of $20.13K.
+According to the latest data gathered on Smol Bun live price page, the current price of Smol Bun is 0.00001876USD.
+The circulating supply of Smol Bun(BUN) is 999.95M BUN , giving it a market capitalization of $18.76K.

 The Smol Bun Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BUN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.